texnofobix/Arris-SurfBoard-monitor/README.md

 I was tired of wondering if it was me or the ISP...

 Hopoefully this will help.

-This script scrapes the logs and can will send status messages based on the most recent log entry.
+This script scrapes the logs and can status messages based on the most recent log entry.
+This has been tested on an Arris SB6141.